 - Know what a legitimate email looks like.
 For every email sent from a vendor or partner, there are two sent that are there to trick end-users.

-- If you aren’t going to take the time to encrypt your email, don’t put any potentially sensitive information within the email.
+- If you aren’t going to take the time to encrypt your email, don’t put any sensitive information within the email.
 This goes for heath, financial, or personal information.
 Documents can be encrypted within an email as well.

 - The email solution needs to be secured behind solid passwords, and/or biometrics.
 Two-factor authentication can also be a good solution to secure an email against intrusion.